 I’ve been to Mexico three different times in the last 6 months (I’ll be sharing my last trip there with you next week!) and I absolutely adore it there!
 It’s full of culture, beautiful beaches and tons of friendly faces.
+Mexico in my opinion is incredibly underrated and underappreciated.
 I really believe everyone should visit Mexico at least once!
 As you’re looking for Mexico vacation rentals for your accommodations, you might be wondering what to expect.
 Breathe a sigh of relief because this guide is here to assist every traveler on their first trip to Mexico.

 1. Have copies of your travel documents.

 Whenever you go abroad, you must always ensure that you have digital and physical copies of your travel documents, identification and emergency contacts.
 When it comes to your passport, driver’s license, student ID, birth certificates and the like, scan them before you leave and ensure you have a copy in your email as well as in your USB.
 For your travel documents like your itinerary, print it and save a copy of it on your USB and email.
 Always have either these documents or a copy of them with you at all times.
 If you do plan to leave them in your accommodation, ensure they are kept in a secure place such as your lock box or security box, so that they are secure.